Cucina povera: The art of doing a lot with a little

 Sometimes, it feels like we need fancy ingredients to put something great on the table or add a little pizzazz to our plates.
 But Italian cooking has proven to us time and time again that with only a few simple, quality ingredients, a bit of know-how, and a smidge of creativity, anyone can prepare a feast from just the basics.
 Whether it’s the best of times or, well, tougher times, the rich repertoire of cucina povera (peasant cooking) from every part of the Mediterranean boot continues to spark our imagination.
 I, for one, love to go back to these timeless recipes for inspiration, but also much-needed confirmation that eating well doesn’t have to be complicated or costly.

-In honour of doing things fuss-free, here are eight incredibly inventive recipes that are sure to restore the reputation of humble and easy-to-find ingredients.
+In honour of doing things fuss-free, here are some incredibly inventive recipes that are sure to restore the reputation of humble and easy-to-find ingredients.
 Be it meat and fish, vegetables, pasta, or legumes, we bet you’ll find something simply perfect for you and your loved ones.

 This dish, made with basic shelf ingredients such as canned tuna, was supposedly invented by travelling salesmen, steering their carretta (cart) across the country.
 When midday came, they would pick through their stocks to whip up lunch.
 You know, a quick bite on the road!